Chetanaa-no-surname/cp1404practicals/prac_07/README.md

 Practical 7, all it's exercises and files

-- Do not add too much comments or it'll become noise
+- Do not add too much comments, or it'll become noise
--
+- Plan the functions you can use
-- lessens 3
+- Do not use long variable names

 [Programming patterns]
 [CP1404 PRAC Intructions]